 Credit Suisse Group AG, which was founded in 1856, began transitioning to retail banking in response to competition from neighboring Swiss banks and to keep up with the rise of the middle class.
-Credit Suisse’s bullion products are among the world’s most reliable, popular, portable, and easy-to-store.
+Credit Suisse’s bullion products are among the world’s most reliable, popular, portable, and easy to store.
 They’re also straightforward to change into cash because precious metals dealers and retailers all around the world recognize them.
 Credit Suisse is well-known for its gold, silver, platinum, and palladium bars.

 Even though investors prefer Credit Suisse platinum bars, Valcambi Suisse platinum bars meet their partner’s master quality.
-Valcambi platinum bars are available in one troy ounce and combi bar sizes, with a purity of .9995 pure platinum.
-Additionally, the Valcambi Suisse one-ounce platinum bar is IRA eligible and always struck to the highest standards.
+Valcambi platinum bars are available in one-troy ounce and combi bar sizes, with a purity of .9995 pure platinum.
+Additionally, the Valcambi Suisse one-ounce platinum bar is IRA-eligible and always struck to the highest standards.

-The famed Engelhard name was established in 1902 in Newark, New Jersey, and immediately transformed itself as a recognized precious metals supplier.
+The famed Engelhard name was established in 1902 in Newark, New Jersey, and immediately transformed itself into a recognized precious metals supplier.
 Engelhard’s hallmark and assay certificate are recognized globally as “Good Delivery.”
 Each bar contains 10 troy ounces of .9995 pure platinum.

 Coins can be easier to store than bars.
 Personal collectors and investors may store their coin collections in a bank safety deposit box, for instance.
 Most platinum bullion coins are composed of 0.9995 pure platinum and have face values of $10, $25, $50, and $100.
 Coins vary in size but are comparable to standard currency.